oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 **Example:**  The Map type is used to represent information that can be represented as (key, value) pairs.
 Another term for this type of information structure is an "associative array".
-An information item fitting the Map type would be defined as
+The Map base type always uses an integer identifier as the key, with each integer associated with a specific value.
+An information item fitting the Map type would be defined as follows:
-follows:

 ```json